 Sledding is perhaps the most underrated Colorado winter sport.
 It is one of those activities that doesn’t require much in the way of planning.
 Just be sure to have a sled handy.
 Vail may be known for skiing.
 But sledding is a favorite winter pastime for many local kids.
 Here’s where the locals head out for an exhilarating day of Vail sledding fun!

 Every neighborhood or golf course has a few sledding hills.
 The only cost is the acquisition of a speedy sled.
 You do need a little snow but there is typically lots of that during the winter in Vail.

 Sledding is a great way to spontaneously get the kids out of the house during a snowy Vail winter for some fresh air, wear them out running back up the hill, and just have FUN.
 Plus the only cost is that of buying a sled.
-I have seen a few sledding crashes so our kids do wear their ski helmets, at least on the bigger Vail sledding hills.
+I have seen a few sledding crashes so our kids do wore their ski helmets, at least on the bigger Vail sledding hills as youngsters.

 Favorite Vail Area Sledding Hills

 You can find a decent sledding hill in every neighborhood.
 And, your favorites may depend on the ages of your children.
 But really all of the sledding hills work for any age.
 Kids can just start midway up the big hills if it is too much for them.
 Here are our favorite Vail sledding hills good for all ages.

 A short walk past the Eagle Vail putting green is a hill up to the clubhouse.
 It is a big hill but even at a young age our kids loved this hill.
 You just go up as far as you are comfortable whizzing back down.
 As a bonus, there is plenty of parking.

 In Edwards this hill is located just up from the golf course and is the perfect slope with a nice flat area at the bottom.
 There’s no parking lot but typically you can find parking on the side of the road.